carbon-language/carbon-lang/docs/design/README.md

 ## Generics

-Generics allow Carbon constructs like [functions](#functions) and [classes](#classes) to be written with compile-time parameters and apply generically to different types using those parameters.
-For example, this `Min` function has a type parameter `T` that can be any type that implements the `Ordered` interface.
+Generics allow Carbon constructs like [functions](#functions) and [classes](#classes) to be written with compile-time parameters to generalize across different values of those parameters.
+For example, this `Min` function has a type\* parameter `T` that can be any type that implements the `Ordered` interface.

 ```carbon
 fn Min[T:!
 Ordered](x: T, y: T) -> T {